broadinstitute/Celligner_ms/README.md

 - batchelor
 - FNN

-Most of the packages are CRAN packages (can be install with install.packages('name_of_package')), limma (https://bioconductor.org/packages/release/bioc/html/limma.html) and batchelor (https://bioconductor.org/packages/release/bioc/html/batchelor.html) are bioconductor packages.
+Most of the packages are CRAN packages (can be installed with install.packages('name_of_package')), limma (https://bioconductor.org/packages/release/bioc/html/limma.html) and batchelor (https://bioconductor.org/packages/release/bioc/html/batchelor.html) are bioconductor packages.

 ### Download the necessary data:

 Data files should be stored in the directory passed to run_Celligner().
 There are 4 files needed to run Celligner, by default the files are named:
-TCGA_mat.tsv
+- TCGA_mat.tsv
-CCLE_mat.csv
+- CCLE_mat.csv
-Celligner_info.csv
+- Celligner_info.csv
-hgnc_complete_set_7.24.2018.txt
+- hgnc_complete_set_7.24.2018.txt

 TCGA_mat.tsv is the matrix of log2(TPM+1) expression values for the tumor samples.
 The file used in the paper can be download from XenaBrowser: https://xenabrowser.net/datapages/?dataset=TumorCompendium_v10_PolyA_hugo_log2tpm_58581genes_2019-07-25.tsv&host=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443 (this file should be renamed TCGA_mat.tsv to use the default naming).